-Having been very familiar with solid budget turntables like the Pro-Ject Debut Carbon, for instance, I was very interested to see if I truly would notice a major difference in sound once I put a record on the Concept’s platter and dropped the needle.
+Having been very familiar with solid budget turntables like the Pro-Ject Debut Carbon DC, for instance, I was very interested to see if I truly would notice a major difference in sound once I put a record on the Concept’s platter and dropped the needle.

 And boy was I impressed.

 Let’s first talk about the absence of sound, actually.
 On the Pro-Ject Debut Carbon, when the motor is running and especially in quiet moments on a track (or when one track has faded out and we’re about to hear the upcoming track begin), I have always been able to hear a fairly audible hum emitting from the turntable that comes through the speakers.